 The combination of onsite resources and the leveraging of the SCOEs not only helps optimize the operational issues, but also helps with communication challenges across geographies, job functions, and leadership levels as varying stakeholders are unified together to achieve a common goal.
 With Workspend’s design-inspired approach to implementation, teams can focus on very specific areas of the process, enabling SCOE associates to perform deeper analysis, resulting in more client-centric recommendations.
 This ultimately reduces the effort client managers have to make in order to adapt to the new processes, consequently making a successful adoption faster, more holistic, and more likely.

-By leveraging a design-inspired implementation approach and leveraging the SCOE, Workspend’s implementation methodology remains a flexible and cost-effective solution that allows clients to take advantage of global best practices and build a program which enables them to receive access to the best contingent talent available globally, all while meeting their operational and strategic objectives.
+By leveraging a design-inspired implementation approach and the SCOE, Workspend’s implementation methodology remains a flexible and cost-effective solution that allows clients to take advantage of global best practices and build a program that enables them to receive access to the best contingent talent available globally, all while meeting their operational and strategic objectives.

 About the author

-Sameer Srivastava has over twelve years experience in designing, implementing and managing MSP programs in Europe, Asia, and the US.
+Sameer Srivastava has over twelve years of experience in designing, implementing, and managing MSP programs in Europe, Asia, and the US.
 His current responsibilities include oversight of Workspend’s Strategic Center of Excellence based in New Delhi, India, and business operations in APAC and EMEA.
 Prior to joining Workspend, Sameer was leading Kelly OCG’s Implementation services in EMEA and later went to head their MSP and RPO Operations in India.
 Post Kelly OCG, Sameer was at Allegis Global Solutions where he managed Implementation and Operational teams in India.
 Sameer also has experience working as an IT and Change Management Consultant in the US and the UK.
 Sameer holds a bachelor’s in computer science from the University of Nebraska, Lincoln (USA) and an MBA from Cranfield University (UK).
 He can be contacted at [email protected] or follow him on LinkedIn.